netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 redis-6bb94d4689-tjcz5   1/1     Running     0          88s
 ```

-Once you're ready, you can start deploying Netdata monitoring on your k8s cluster.

-## Install the Netdata Helm chart

-You all need to install the Netdata Helm chart on your k8s cluster to monitor it.
-See our [Kubernetes installation
-process](/packaging/installer/methods/kubernetes.md) for details.

-##

-See our [Kubernetes docs](/packaging/installer/methods/kubernetes.md#access-the-netdata-dashboard) for more information on how to access your

 ## Explore Netdata's Kubernetes charts

 The Helm chart installs and enables everything you need for visibility into your k8s cluster, including the service